 It’s bigger than you can imagine, this loss of time with your kids.
 If there was one thing that really crushed me into a depression early on it was the time alone.
 Truly alone.
-I was okay with leaving the marriage behind, the anger and unhappiness was worth escaping, but the escape left behind my true happiness, my children.
+I was okay with leaving the marriage behind, the anger and unhappiness were worth escaping, but the escape left behind my true happiness, my children.

-After divorce you learn how to rebuild your inner-happiness.
+After the divorce, you learn how to rebuild your inner-happiness.
 You’ve got a lot of time for this.
 Because you are alone for a good portion of that time.
 And your kids are no longer the buoy of joy in your life.
 Missing my kids was the part of the divorce that nearly killed me.
 And how ironic that suicide seems like an option, in the lowest moments, when suicide is the ultimate ALONE.
 Gross.
 Needless to say, divorce and suicide go together often.
 And more often it’s the father who exits both the marriage and the physical plane of existence.
 Sad.

 My dad didn’t kill himself, but he certainly didn’t get well either.
 He didn’t stop drinking.
 He didn’t change his lifestyle after his second or third heart attacks.
 There was a part of my father that wanted to die.
-He was alone, with a new wife, and a new adopted daughter, but he was probably missing the family and life that he trashed with his drinking and refusal to get help.
+He was alone, with a new wife, and a newly adopted daughter, but he was probably missing the family and life that he trashed with his drinking and refusal to get help.
 And he never got help.
 He drank himself into oblivion every night from then on.
 As long as I knew my dad, as an adult, he was a drinking alcoholic.
 There wasn’t much room for emotions and getting reassurances or pats on the head from that father.
 I made a promise to myself that my kids would never know that absence.

-And still there was nothing more that I could do to keep my family together.
+And still, there was nothing more that I could do to keep my family together.
 There was no drinking or infidelity, but something more difficult to troubleshoot.
 Ennui, perhaps?
 Or just greener pastures.
-But certainly my then-wife’s decision to depart, or force me to depart, was in part fueled by her own parent’s horrible divorce struggles.
+But certainly, my then-wife’s decision to depart, or force me to depart, was in part fueled by her own parent’s horrible divorce struggles.
 Again, I’ll skip taking her inventory here, and let rest with the statement that her mother and father were both tortured by their divorce for years, even remarrying at least once over the years of my wife’s elementary years.

 So we move along, and we do the best we can.
-In the non-custodial role I have attempted to pick up more time with my kids whenever possible.
-But even in that I’ve been less demanding than I could’ve been.
-In divorce you are *always* trying to compromise with your ex, so that when you might need a favor they will consider your request with a positive attitude.
-But even in those actions I have lost more time with my kids.
+In the non-custodial role, I have attempted to pick up more time with my kids whenever possible.
+But even in that, I’ve been less demanding than I could’ve been.
+In divorce, you are *always* trying to compromise with your ex, so that when you might need a favor they will consider your request with a positive attitude.
+But even in those actions, I have lost more time with my kids.

-When my ex partnered up again, after about six months, she was quick to ask for an adjustment to our expertly crafted non-custodial parenting plan.
+When my ex-partnered up again, after about six months, she was quick to ask for an adjustment to our expertly crafted non-custodial parenting plan.
 She wanted to switch the schedule so that her time synced up with her new boyfriend’s schedule.
-At first I was belligerent.
+At first, I was belligerent.
 “Why would I want to make adjustments to lessen my time with my kids to accommodate your new relationships?”

 I did.
-I gave up my 5th weekend gifts.
+I gave up my 5th-weekend gifts.
 As she asked to go “every other weekend” rather than the ordered 1st, 3rd, and 5th.
 And while I really struggled with why this was a good idea for me, I still, somehow wanted her to be happy.
 Yuk.
 But what I gave up was my double weekends that come around 3 – 5 times a year.
 She made some overture about giving me the time back, “You can ask for an extra weekend any time you need it.”

-And so, even in my already compromised schedule she was asking for me to give up more time so she could be with her boyfriend.
+And so, even in my already compromised schedule, she was asking for me to give up more time so she could be with her boyfriend.
 Um… Why do I care about her time with her boyfriend?
 I didn’t.
 But I did agree to her request.
 It’s sort of what I do.
 I compromise and try to avoid conflict.

-And in many ways I’m still doing this.
+And in many ways, I’m still doing this.
 She can be an hour late picking the kids up and I’m okay with it.
 Or ask for me to take the kids at the last-minute, due to some “work crisis” that seems to arrive with about the same frequency as it did when we were married.
 And most of the time, I take the kids when I can get them.
 If I don’t have plans, or if my plans are moveable, I will always take my time with the kids.
 That’s my priority.
 That was apparently not hers.

 I’m not here to take her inventory, however, but to lament the loss of all the evenings with my kids, for the rest of my life.
 They are growing at an amazing rate.
 (11 and 13) And I treasure every moment with them.
 And I haven’t put a priority on finding a relationship.
 My priority has been on my kids and my own mental and physical health.
 I’ve struggled.
 But I’m strong and healthy now.
 Perhaps a relationship for me is in the cards over the next few years, but I will never put that desire of mine, above the care, love, and feeding of my kids.